Shchyolkovo constituency

 The Shchyolkovo constituency (No.127) is a Russian legislative constituency in Moscow Oblast.
-The constituency covers northeastern suburbs and exurbs of Moscow.
+The constituency covers north-eastern suburbs and exurbs of Moscow.
 The constituency was initially created in 1993, but was eliminated in 1995 and its territory was partitioned between Noginsk and Pushkino constituencies.

-Shchyolkovo constituency was reinstated in 2015 mostly from the territory of Noginsk constituency.
+The constituency has been represented since 2021 by United Russia deputy Aleksandr Tolmachyov, Young Guard of United Russia activist, who won the open seat, succeeding two-term Liberal Democratic incumbent Sergey Zhigarev after the latter unsuccessfully sought re-election only through party-list representation.